GlobalFishingWatch/GFW_technical_documentation/files/bigquery-key-concepts.md

 ## GFW datasets

 Within a BigQuery project, data is stored in tables and organized in datasets.
 There are many datasets in the `world-fishing-827` and `global-fishing-watch` projects.
-See the [BigQuery Table Reference page (add link)]() for the list of key datasets.
+See the [BigQuery Table Reference page](bigquery-pipe3-table-reference.md) for the list of key datasets.

 ## Naming conventions